Custom Plastic Injection Molding: A Guide for Beginners

 What is custom plastic injection molding and how does it work?

-Custom plastic injection molding is the process of making plastic parts with an injection-molding machine.
-Injection molding is an economical and efficient manufacturing process that can be used to make large quantities of the same or similar parts.
-The process starts by making a metal mold of the part, usually from steel or aluminum.
-The mold has two halves that fit together and form a cavity that matches the shape and size of the desired part.
-The mold also has channels and vents that allow the molten plastic to flow into the cavity and air to escape.
+The first step involves creating a metal mold of the part, usually made from steel or aluminum.
+This mold has two halves that fit together to form a cavity matching the desired shape and size of the part.
+The mold also includes channels and vents to let molten plastic flow in and air escape.

 What are the benefits and applications of custom plastic injection molding?